-The Seminar Committee consists of the Department Chair (chair) and eight members of the Biology Faculty, 4 of which are appointed by the Department Chair each autumn to two-year, staggered terms.
+The Seminar Committee consists of the Department Chair (chair), eight members of the Biology Faculty and two graduate student members.
+Four Biology Faculty are appointed by the Department Chair each autumn to two-year, staggered terms and one graduate student member is elected each autumn by the Biology Graduate Student Association to a two-year, staggered term.